dborth/vbagx/README.md

 Visual Boy Advance GX also supports **GC Loader** and **DVD** (burned disc) loading, but be aware going in: both are noticeably rougher experiences than SD — GC Loader in particular has had more reported reliability issues in this port, and burned-disc loading is slow to start and inflexible to update.
 Use them only if SD Gecko/SD2SP2 genuinely isn't an option for your setup.

 1. Set up Swiss (or another loader of your choice) for your GameCube — see [gc-forever.com](https://www.gc-forever.com/) for hardware-specific guides.
-2. Download the GameCube build (`Snes9xGX-GameCube.zip` above) and extract it to the root of your SD card.
+2. Download the GameCube build (`VisualBoyAdvanceGX-GameCube.zip` above) and extract it to the root of your SD card.
-3. Boot Swiss, launch `snes9xgx-gc.dol` from your SD Gecko/SD2SP2, and you should land in the same file browser as the other platforms.
+3. Boot Swiss, launch `vbagx-gc.dol` from your SD Gecko/SD2SP2, and you should land in the same file browser as the other platforms.

 ```text
 SD:/